-The reading on Rasivalaya Yantra is taken with help of shadow created by the Sun.
-There are twelve such instruments each representing the signs of zodiac and measures current latitude and longitude of the celestial body.
+The reading on Rasivalaya Yantra is taken with the help of a shadow created by the Sun.
+There are twelve such instruments each representing the signs of the zodiac and measures current latitude and longitude of the celestial body.

-Jantar means instrument and Mantar means calculation, so it implies instrument of calculation.
-Maharajah Jai Singh II was a great mathematician and had a keen interest in astronomy, which led to building of Jantar Mantar.
-Drawing from knowledge of Persian, Arabic and Portuguese astronomy, these were one of it’s kind solar instruments built anywhere.
+Jantar means instrument and Mantar means calculation, so it implies an instrument of calculation.
+Maharajah Jai Singh II was a great mathematician and had a keen interest in astronomy, which led to the building of Jantar Mantar.
+Drawing from the knowledge of Persian, Arabic and Portuguese astronomy, these were one of its kind solar instruments built anywhere else.